What is iCloud and Should I Be Using it?

 Why Use the iCloud?

-Now there’s this massive storage system.
-So why use it?
+The iCloud is this massive storage system.
+So, why use it?

 - It’s incredibly simple.
 Once you have an iCloud account, you can save your data from your phone, computer, tablet, or just about any device you own to the cloud.